 - Molasses flush

 The two types of flush listed above serve as laxatives that will help your chicken flush out the toxins on their body without dehydrating them.
 However, if your chickens still cannot fully recover, it is better to bring your chicken to a veterinarian.
-Or better yet, have the veterinarian visit your chicken.
-Along with flushing the toxins in their body, the chickens need a good rest, too.

 Here’s a video link that may help you with your poisoned or sick chickens.